calebephrem/quantum/README.md

   "files.autoSave": "off",
   "editor.acceptSuggestionOnEnter": "off",
   "explorer.confirmDragAndDrop": false,
-  "terminal.integrated.enableMultiLinePasteWarning": "never"
+  "terminal.integrated.enableMultiLinePasteWarning": "never",
+  "editor.quickSuggestions": {
+    "strings": "inline"
+  },
+  // Additional settings for macOS "workbench.fontAliasing": "auto", "workbench.statusBar.feedback.visible": false
 }
 ```

 > Again, you can download and install the _Operator Mono Lig_ font for free from https://github.com/willfore/vscode_operator_mono_lig.

-### 🛠️ If You Want To Customize The Theme
+## 🛠️ If You Want To Customize The Theme

-You can clone the repository and customize the theme as you want.
-Read the license before you start combo-ing.
+You can clone the repository and customize the theme as you want. **⚠️ Read the license before you start combo-ing**.

 - First clone the [github repository](https://github.com/pandaproggit/quantum).
 - Open the cloned folder in vscode.